TypicalFunktion/MMM-YNAB/README.md

 - ✅ Updated "This Week" label to show "Past X Days" when using rolling window mode
 - ✅ Improved spending calculation to automatically match recent transactions for periods < 7 days
 - ✅ Added monthly spending display for categories and groups (shows spent amount in red to the left of available balance)
+- ✅ Unified exclusion variables - now uses single `excludedCategories` and `excludedGroups` for all calculations

 ### v1.2.1
 - ✅ Added configurable transaction animation delay (`transactionAnimationDelay`)